-As the issuer of the token could not be identified it is not possible to exclude a possibility that the issuer of the token provides or will provide other services covered or not covered by Regulation (EU) 2023/1114 (i.e. MiCAR).
+The issuer of the token is a US-based entity and due to the lack of publicly available information and resources while drawing up this white paper (2025-02-28) it is not possible to exclude a possibility that the issuer of the token provides or will provide other services not covered by Regulation (EU) 2023/1114 (i.e. MiCAR).